USS Michigan (BB-27): Post-war period

 In May, Michigan was sent to Philadelphia for an overhaul that lasted through June.
 She thereafter returned to her peacetime training routine.
 On 6 August, she was reduced to limited commission and stationed at the Philadelphia Navy Yard.
 On 19 May 1920, she steamed to Annapolis to pick up a contingent of midshipmen for a major training cruise.
 After departing Annapolis, the ship steamed south and transited the Panama Canal before proceeding to Honolulu, Hawaii, where she arrived on 3 July.
 Michigan visited several naval bases on the west coast of the United States through the summer: Seattle, San Francisco, San Pedro, and San Diego, before returning to Annapolis on 2 September.
 Three days later, she was back in Philadelphia, where she was temporarily decommissioned.

 Michigan was reactivated in 1921 for another cruise to the Caribbean, departing on 4 April.
 She returned to Philadelphia on 23 April; shortly thereafter, the ship became embroiled in a minor scandal.
 The ship's commanding officer at the time, Clark Daniel Stearns, instituted a series of sailors' committees on 3 May to ease tensions between officers and the crew.
 The commanders of the Atlantic Fleet and Michigan's squadron decided that the committees were a threat to discipline and evidence of Marxist influences.
 They contacted Edwin Denby, then the Secretary of the Navy, who relieved Stearns of command.
 On 28 May, she picked up another group of midshipmen for another training cruise.
-This voyage took the ship to Europe, with stops in a number of ports, including Christiana, Norway, Lisbon, Portugal, and Gibraltar.
+This voyage took the ship to Europe, with stops in a number of ports, including Christiania, Norway, Lisbon, Portugal, and Gibraltar.
 She returned to Hampton Roads via Guantánamo Bay on 22 August.

 In the years immediately following the end of the Great War, the United States, Britain, and Japan all launched huge naval construction programs.
 All three countries decided that a new naval arms race would be ill-advised, and so convened the Washington Naval Conference to discuss arms limitations, which produced the Washington Naval Treaty, signed in February 1922.
 Under the terms of Article II of the treaty, Michigan and her sister South Carolina were to be scrapped.
 Michigan put to sea for the last time on 31 August, bound for the breaker's yard in Philadelphia.
 She arrived there on 1 September and was decommissioned on 11 February 1922.
 She was stricken from the Naval Vessel Register on 10 November 1923 and broken up for scrap the following year.